 We are experts in debt recovery in commercial disputes.
-If your business is owed money by another business, we can help you recover what you're owed.
+If your business is owed money by another business, our debt collection lawyers can help you recover what you're owed.

 We provide free consultations for new clients so you know where you stand from the start.